TakaraResearch/Pytorch-1D-Wasserstein-Statistical-Loss/README.md

 &nbsp;

 ### Introduction:
-This repository is created to provide a **Pytorch** wasserstein statistical loss solution for a pair of 1D weight distributions.
+This repository is created to provide a **Pytorch Wasserstein Statistical Loss** solution for a pair of 1D weight distributions.

 &nbsp;